 It’s been so fast paced, I’ve learnt so much.
 It’s been a phenomenal fortnight.

 Dr Rebecca Dewey, School of Physics and Astronomy,

 Media Fellow with Jeremy Vine, BBC Radio 2

-The scheme offers practising scientists, clinicians, engineers and social sciences and arts academics the opportunity to spend two to six weeks working at the heart of a media outlet such as the Guardian, BBC Breakfast, BBC Radio 4 Science Unit, BBC News Online, The Times, Nature News, The Conversation.
+The scheme offers practising scientists, clinicians, engineers, social sciences and arts academics the opportunity to spend two to six weeks working at the heart of a media outlet such as the Guardian, BBC Breakfast, BBC Radio 4 Science Unit, BBC News Online, The Times, Nature News, The Conversation.

-As a fully trained Media Fellow it is hoped that they will provide support for in-house media training and actively encourage other researchers at the University to get involved with the media.
+As a fully trained Media Fellow it is expected that you will go on to provide support for in-house media training, champion its work and actively encourage other researchers at the University of Nottingham to get involved with the media.